 Training for space and connecting with patients

-The mission crew recently began astronaut training, which consists of spending time in space suits and getting acquainted with the simulator and the centrifuge, which she says will be the “ultimate test” for motion sickness.
-She is also preparing for any in-space emergencies that could arise and is reacquainting herself with procedures she doesn’t typically practice in her specialty – such as starting an IV – in order to practice on Earth instead of in zero gravity.
+The mission crew underwent rigorous astronaut training, which consisted of spending time in space suits and getting acquainted with the simulator and the centrifuge, which she says was the “ultimate test” for motion sickness.
+She also spent time preparing for any in-space emergencies that could arise and reacquainted herself with procedures she doesn’t typically practice in her specialty – such as starting an IV – in order to practice on Earth instead of in zero gravity.

 “Hopefully I won’t have to be a PA in space,” she said.
 “Hopefully I can just be an astronaut.”

-Other than orbiting around Earth and potentially conducting science experiments, she’s most excited about connecting with patients through video calls.
+Other than orbiting around Earth and potentially conducting science experiments, she was most excited about connecting with St. Jude patients through a video call.

 “Kids are so visual that I think getting to actually show them what their future can look like and what they’re capable of is going to mean a lot to them and they’re going to have fun with it,” she said.
 “Also, it would mean so much to me to get to share this with them.”